cometaj2/hcli_hai/README.rst

 To Do
 -----

-- A memory layer for the GPT-3.5-Turbo HCLI (hai).
+- A memory layer for the the AI HCLI (hai).
     - Automatic context switching per NLP on received input stream.
     - Context blending to mary different contexts.
     - Automatic context compression to yield a more substantial memory footprint per context window.
 - Additional commands to better save and restore conversations/contexts.
-- A shell mode for the GPT-3.5-Turbo HCLI (hai) to enable shell CLI execution per sought goal.
+- A shell mode for the AI HCLI (hai) to enable shell CLI execution per sought goal.

 Bugs
 ----